 - Inadequate funding: The state only funds ERDC to serve about 12% of eligible families, leaving thousands of families on a waitlist.

-- Inequitable access: Families, especially in rural areas, face barriers in finding childcare due to inadequate referral services (211).
+- Inequitable access: Families, especially in rural areas, face barriers in finding child care due to inadequate referral services (211).
 25% of families approved for ERDC are not connected to a child care provider.

 - Workforce crisis: The child care industry has the largest labor gap of 12.6%, with low wages ($35,000/year) and lack of benefits (health insurance, paid sick leave) making it difficult to attract and retain workers.